dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

   <details>
     <summary> March 1st, 2023 </summary>
     Created the drop down menu for the profile.
-Started working on the customization page for the widgets.
+Started working on the customization page for the widgets.<br>

+   Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Digital%20Drafts/Home%20Page%20Example%203.pdf"> Home Page Example 3 </a>

+   The next step is to create the customization page for the widgets.
   </details>
 </details>